Old-Fashioned Vegan Buttermilk Bar Donuts are a favorite among many. These donuts are a nostalgic family recipe that you’re sure to love.

 Friday just needed something epic this week.

-That was all pretty much my long-winded and off-subject way of getting to these incredible buttermilk bars and why I’m so excited about them.
-All right, so Mom has been telling me about these things for ages.
-Ha, I think it’s been since last Christmas that she’s been subtly hinting about how I want to make some buttermilk bars “for the blog” (Lol, I love her so much).
-My mom is from California and, in case you didn’t know this, LA is one of the most famed destinations in the world for real deal doh-dohs.
-See, so she has reason to be the aficionado (#doughnutsnob) that she is.
+Wow, I’m so excited about sharing this recipe.
+All right, so Mom had been telling me about these things for ages.
+Ha, I think it’s been since last Christmas.
+She’d been subtly hinting about how I want to make some buttermilk bars “for the blog” (Lol, I love her so much).
+My mom is from California.
+In case you didn’t know this, LA is one of the most famed destinations in the world for “real” dounts.
+That kinda makes her a doughnut snob.

-Let’s talk recipe here.
-Essentially these are the same thing as a traditional Old-fashioned doughnut but I’d say the biggest difference is that frying them in bars gives the center the best texture ever!
+Essentially these are the same thing as a traditional old-fashioned doughnut.
+To dive a little deeper into the differences I’d say the biggest difference is that frying them in bars gives the center the best texture ever!
 It’s something you won’t get from the ring shape that produces more edge and less middle.
-That’s great if you’re wanting the texture of a doughnut, which is delicious in its own right, but when you want even more fluffy decadence these are the way to go, baby!
+That’s great if you’re wanting the texture of a doughnut, which is delicious in its own way.
+However, when you want even more fluffy decadence these are the way to go.

 Another notable difference I think is the nutmeg.
-While I’m not completely positive on this, it seems that buttermilk bars don’t usually have it but old-fashioneds do.
+While I’m not completely positive on this, it seems that buttermilk bars don’t usually have it but old-fashioned do.
 I devoted nearly a whole day to testing different recipes for these bars and ended up making 4 batches in a row so I tried them with and without to see what was more popular.
-My loyal taste testers told me that they liked it both ways, with and without nutmeg, but that the doughnuts didn’t need it to be good.
+My loyal taste testers told me that they liked it both ways.
+The census was that the doughnuts didn’t need it added to be good.
 The amount of nutmeg you add doesn’t stand out very strongly but I personally love it so I’m leaving it as a completely optional addition if you like it as well.

 Also, these are way simpler to make than I ever realized.
 In fact, they’re so easy that it may be a dangerous thing later on when I’ve got no excuse not to make them again.
 I really hope you can try them because, whether you’ve never tasted them before or you’re one of the many people who have been searching for a recipe so that you could make them yourself, you can hardly go wrong with these!
 Happy weekend!